danieltocado/FightingGame/README.md

 - Pick three fighters for each team.

-- Just press the hit button to attack!
+- Press the hit button to attack!

-- You can only heal one time per round your fighter by droping his potion below him.
+- You can only heal your fighter once per round by dropping the potion below him.

 ## Known bugs

-- Seems like player 1 cant ever win :(
+- Seems like player 1 can't ever win :(

 - If player 1 heals himself first, both potions will disappear.
-Not happening if player 2 heals first.
+Doesn't happen if player 2 heals first.

-- When picking the team2 fighters, they won't disappear from the panel.
+- When picking the team2 fighters they don't disappear from the panel.

-- Some stats from the fighters are quite disbalanced at this moment.
+- Some stats from the fighters are quite unbalanced at this moment.

 # SCREENSHOTS